Chiquita40-VLN-H2016/chiquita40/README.md

 **Join**

 Connect a Scientist with a Computer.
-When you join a Computer and a Computer Scientist, their ids will appear in the Invented table in the SQLite Manager file.
+When you join a Computer and a Computer Scientist, their ids will appear in the Invented table in the SQLite Manager.